stancheff/pykdump/Doc/developerdoc/crash.rst

 --------------

 This module implements Python bindings to ``crash`` and ``GDB`` internal commands and structures.
-Some of these subrotuines are intended for framework itself.
+Some of these subroutines are intended for framework itself.
 Those of general interest are available after ``import pydkump.API``, there is no need to ``import crash`` to use them.